The place. A temple garden with thousands of moss varieties.

 A UNESCO World Heritage Site, Saihōji (西芳寺) or Kokedera (苔寺) is magical, out-of-this-world, surreal, and an ancient treasure.
 With such superlatives for this Kyoto site, you don’t see as much content or information out there as compared to say, Kiyomizudera or Gion.

 - It’s not easy to get there.
 Not the usual tourist routes, there are buses to Kokedera but no trains.

 - There are only 1 stipulated visiting time each day.
-The time of visit varies, and is decided by the temple.
+The time of visit varies and is decided by the temple.
 It has been said that latecomers do not get to enter and are shut outside the door.
-You know how travelling tends to get when you’re in a foreign land and unfamiliar with public transport.
+You know how traveling tends to get when you’re in a foreign land and unfamiliar with public transport.